 The Master Programme in Molecular Medicine focuses on the molecular mechanisms that cause diseases, the newest technologies in genomics, epigenetics and proteomics as well as the development of prognostic, diagnostic and therapeutic tools.
-This is a crucial aspect of the health care of tomorrow, offering personalised and improved translational medicine.
-You will be in an advanced educational environment at the forefront of molecular medicine research, with researchers, clinicians and industry from world-leading laboratories at Uppsala University.
+This is a crucial aspect to offer personalised and improved translational medicine.
+You will study at the forefront of molecular medicine research, with researchers, clinicians and industry from world-leading laboratories.

 Why this programme?

-The programme gives you in-depth knowledge about molecular and cellular mechanisms causing diseases, including genetic diseases and cancer, with special emphasis on epigenetic mechanisms.
+The Master Programme in Molecular Medicine gives you in-depth knowledge about molecular and cellular mechanisms causing diseases, including genetic diseases and cancer, with special emphasis on epigenetic mechanisms.
 You will learn to independently analyse and interpret research results and data, generated by current methods and technologies.
 You will also learn techniques for developing novel molecular diagnostics and therapies with applications in both research and industry.

 The programme leads to a Master of Medical Science (120 credits) with Molecular Medicine as the main field of study.

-The second year includes analysis and diagnostics by molecular imaging, from the detection of single nucleotide polymorphisms to whole body analysis.
-The course Regenerative Medicine describes stem cells therapies, tissue engineering, generation of biomaterials as well as other novel cell and immunotherapies against human diseases.
-In the laboratory, you will perform in vitro differentiation of neuronal stem cells.
+Year 2 The second year includes analysis and diagnostics by molecular imaging, from the detection of single nucleotide polymorphisms to whole body analysis.
+The course Regenerative Medicine describes stem cells therapies, tissue engineering, generation of biomaterials as well as other novel cell and immunotherapies against cancer and other human diseases.
+In the laboratory, you will perform in vitro differentiation of neuronal stem cells as well as generate iPSC models.
 If you are interested in research and in gaining laboratory experience, you can apply for projects.

-During the last part of the programme, you will undertake an independent degree project in molecular medicine in a research group at an academic department, in a company or other agency in Sweden or abroad.
+During the last part of the Master Programme in Molecular Medicine, you will undertake an independent degree project in molecular medicine in a research group at an academic department, in a company or other agency in Sweden or abroad.
 You conclude the degree project by writing a thesis, compiling the research results, and giving a research seminar.

 Courses within the programme

-Year 2 Bioimaging and Cell analysis, 7.5 credits Regenerative Medicine, 7.5 credits Elective period, 15 credits Master's project in Molecular Medicine, 30/45 credits
+Year 2 Bioimaging and Cell Analysis, 7.5 credits Regenerative Medicine, 7.5 credits Elective period, 15 credits Master's project in molecular medicine, 30 or 45 credits

-Teaching includes lectures, seminars, web-based exercises, demonstrations, project work as well as theoretical and practical tasks.
+Teaching in the Master Programme in Molecular Medicine includes lectures, seminars, computer or web-based exercises, demonstrations, project work as well as theoretical and practical tasks.
 The lectures provide you with an understanding of current research and perspectives, and are given by scientists specialised in the field.
-During seminars, we will discuss experimental methods, strategies and research results, while reviewing the scientific literature.
+During seminars, we will discuss experimental methods, strategies and research results, while reviewing the current scientific literature.

-The programme and teaching are tightly linked to on-going medical and technological research, offering a solid basis for future work either in academia or in industry.
-You will interact with researchers and clinicians from Uppsala University and Uppsala University Hospital, providing an advanced education, connected with local biotechnology companies and the drug industry.
+The programme is tightly linked to on-going medical and technological research, offering a solid basis for future work either in academia or in industry.
+You will interact with researchers and clinicians from Uppsala University and Uppsala University Hospital and other universities, providing an advanced education, connected with local biotechnology companies and the drug industry.

 You will independently compile and present research findings, both in writing and orally.
 Apart from training in independent thinking and analysis, you will early on obtain direct insights into on-going research.
 You will gain practical experiences of current methods in genomics, epigenomics and proteomics.
 You will be part of a dynamic academic research environment with access to expertise and state-of-the-art technologies.